-Milk rash occurs as a result of exposure to an allergen.
-One of the most common allergies in babies is CMPA, or cow’s milk protein allergy.
+Baby milk allergy rash occurs as a result of exposure to an allergen.
+One of the most common allergies in infants is CMPA, or cow’s milk protein allergy.
 CMPA affects around 2-3% of babies, but it’s much rarer for baby’s to react through breastmilk than direct exposure via formula (around 0.5%).

-Milk Rash Symptoms: What Does Milk Rash Look Like?
+What Does Cow’s Milk Allergy Rash Look Like?

-Milk rash or CMPA rash looks like severe acne.
+CMPA rash vs baby acne is quite apparent when you know what to look for.
+An infant milk rash caused by a dairy allergy, looks like severe acne.
 The rash is often angry and extensive, creeping beyond the hairline and onto the ears.
 Eliminating the allergen from the infant’s diet will allow the rash to heal and disappear.

 CMPA is caused by an abnormal response to cow’s milk protein by the immune system.